timwaters/mapwarper/README_API.md

 | format	      | json	|                 |
 | page		| 		| page number 	|

-#### Output
+#### Response

-The output returned will be in JSON.
-It will be similar to the following.
+The output returned will be in JSON in the following format.
 ```
 {{{
 { "stat": "ok",